jadwalapp/symmetrical-spoon/falak/README.md

 # falak

-- you need to make a copy of `grpc.env.example` and put it in `grpc.env`, then fill the values.
+- you need to make a copy of `falak.env.example` and put it in `falak.env`, then fill the values.

 ## JWT Token Keys Generation: